geochanto/nutrient-calculator-react/README.md

 This application can be of great help to small business owners operating juice bars.
 Considering that juice bar customers tend to be health-focused, it would be beneficial for any such business to be able to easily calculate and provide nutritional information to them.

 ## Future Improvements
-1. Finish nutrient calculation route and function to display total nutritional values for each recipe
-2. **Improvement:** integrate USDA Food Composition Databases API to easily add ingredients with pre-filled nutritional values
+1. **Improvement:** integrate USDA Food Composition Databases API to easily add ingredients with pre-filled nutritional values
-3. **Improvement:** create customer login to allow customers to save favorites, customize recipes, etc.
+2. **Improvement:** create customer login to allow customers to save favorites, customize recipes, etc.
-4. **Improvement:** add online ordering feature
+3. **Improvement:** add online ordering feature
-5. **Improvement:** UI/UX overhaul
+4. **Improvement:** UI/UX overhaul

 ## Get started
 To get started with this project, do one of the following: